fiftysevendegreesofrad/BayesianDrape/README.md

 * still not approximating gaussian prior
 * fix for sparse

+* if precision gets fixed maybe i can bring back inverse_distances

+now with the exponential approx grade prior translated to slope, it complains of precision again

-WTF the working one used slope = np.arctan(height,dist) !! not even a function! checkout and rerun testing types to be sure!
+WTF the working one used slope = np.arctan(height,dist) !! not even a function! checkout and rerun testing types to be sure! ok so my convergence was based on a bug - fix this bug and precision issues return even with gaussian slope prior.

-now with the exponential approx prior it complains of precision again
+***BUT WE KNOW THEY HAVE TO DO WITH SLOPE COMPUTATION OR PRIORS***

+trying to invent a precise arctan i didn't do any better than numpy (funny that)

+maybe make 2d slope prior - for short segments it shouldn't go nuts?

+but distances minimum in the test case is 0.5 so we don't have insane small values there.

+np.sum always improves precision by pairwise add if no axis given. else python math.fsum may be worth a look but slow.

+msum and fsum. not sure which is faster but fsum is exact. or can we get a float128? not easily, if we can it may only be float64 underneath.

+testing sum - by replacing with fsum - is this the issue? no, still precision loss.

+VISUALISE PRIORS TO SANITY CHECK.
+MAYBE PREVIOUS BUGS (LIKE THE ZERO SUMMING) EFFECTIVELY CAUSED WEIRD PRIORS THAT MADE IT WORK OK.
+TWEAK PRIORS TO MAKE WORK?

+- THE BUGGY ARCTAN DISCARDED DISTANCE - COULD DISTANCE BE BETTER RECOMPUTED EACH TIME
+- THE BUGGY ZEROADD DISCARDED WHAT?
+WILL HAVE REDUCED INFLENCE OF ALL OTHER PRIORS.
+MAYBE ITS TRYING TO OPTIM TOO FAST? don't forget moving to differentiation is an option now.

+or is it not really a precision issue but a convergence one?

+WHEN DID WE GET THE REALLY NICE OUTPUT, WHAT WERE WE DOING?

+(bayesiandrape) D:\BayesianDrape>python -m cProfile -o profile.prof -s cumtime BayesianDrape.py --TERRAIN-INPUT=data/all_os50_terrain.tif --POLYLINE-INPUT=data/test_awkward_link.shp --OUTPUT=data/test_output.shp --SLOPE-PRIOR-STD=2.2 --SPATIAL-MISMATCH-PRIOR-STD=25